hyperflow-wms/log-parser/README.md

 - -s - to specify logs source directory (by default `logs-hf` is set)
 - -d - to specify logs destination directory (by default `./` is set)
 - -w - to specify `workflow.json` file path (by default `./` is set)
+- -o - to omit creading new dedicated directory in the destination path (defaults to _false_)

 e.g.
 `python3 parser.py -s logs-hf -d parsed-logs -w workflow.json`